hslzr/dnd/README.md

 # Druid
   specific_spells_choices handling in customModifiers() for circle of the land subclass -1 spells known, prepared spells should be used instead of spells known limit

+# Spells
+   all seeded, submit Modal not working
 # heroku
 https://uglysheetmaker-e6deabaebc10.herokuapp.com/